Greek Religious Jewellery | The Orthodox Cross

 Greek Religious Jewellery:

 In order for the cross to be considered truly Greek religious jewellery, all four arms need to be of an equal length.
-This is different than other depictions of the Christian cross, where the length is a lot longer than the width.
-By 4th Century AD, this cross was commonly used throughout Greece and the Byzantine Empire.
-Note that the Russian Cross often has a third bar in the bottom of the cross.
+This is different from other depictions of the Christian cross, where the length is a lot longer than the width.
+By the 4th Century AD, this cross was commonly used throughout Greece and the Byzantine Empire.
+Note that the Russian Cross often has a third bar at the bottom of the cross.
 This style isn’t all that common in the Greek Orthodox tradition.